 Special algorithms prevent fraud and abuse

 The Honeygain team doesn’t just sit around and wait for hacking disasters to happen!
 In the past, we used to monitor all the user activity closely, using a specially devised fraud and abuse algorithm.
-Each case that causes serious suspicions is investigated in-depth by our data specialists, and all confirmed rule-breakers are banned from using Honeygain and informed about it via email.
+Each case that caused serious suspicions was investigated in-depth by our data specialists, and all confirmed rule-breakers were manually banned from using Honeygain and informed about it via email.
 In a typical month, the number of users we marked as suspicious or ban completely can reach up to 1,000 – imagine the workload!

 The number of active devices is limited to 10